color-js/color.js/docs/contrast.md

 Note though that it has been criticized for numerous false positive and false negative results, particularly in dark mode.
-In a study of the legibility of white and black text against 8,000 random coloured backgrounds (Waller), WCAG 2.1 performed poorly compared to APCA.

 This formula does not care which is the text color and which is the background.
 The lighter of the two will be detected automatically.